French frigate Courageuse (1778)

-Courageuse was a 12-pounder Concorde class frigate of the French Navy.
+Courageuse was a 12-pounder of the French Navy.
 She was launched in 1778.
 The British captured her in 1799 and thereafter used her as a receiving ship or prison hulk at Malta before breaking her up in 1802.

 Career

 In 1790, under Captain de Grasse-Briançon, Courageuse was part of the Toulon squadron under Poute de Nieuil.
 From 2 August, she ferried troops and civil commissioners to Corsica, and cruised in the area before making a port call to Ajaccio and eventually returning to Toulon on 30 October.

-In 1792, under Captain de La Croix de Saint-Vallier, Courageuse sailed off Smyrna, Saloniki and Tripoli, returning to Smyrna on 6 December.
+In 1792, under Captain de La Croix de Saint-Vallier, Courageuse sailed off Smyrna, Saloniki, and Tripoli, returning to Smyrna on 6 December.
 In January 1793, she escorted a convoy to Marseille, and from there returned to Toulon, arriving on 12 May.

 Courageuse took part in the Croisière du Grand Hiver in the winter of 1794–1795, under Captain Dalbarade.
-She was part of the naval division under Rear-admiral Renaudin, which arrived in Toulon on 2 April 1795.
+She was part of the naval division under Rear-Admiral Renaudin, which arrived in Toulon on 2 April 1795.

-In the summer of 1795, she was part of the station of the Gulf of Roses, under Lieutenant Pourquier, (Note: One source gives his first name as "Honoré".) supporting the Army of the Pyrenees in the Siege of Roses.
+In mid 1795, she was part of the station of the Gulf of Roses, under Lieutenant Pourquier, (Note: One source gives his first name as "Honoré".) supporting the Army of the Pyrenees in the Siege of Roses.
 On 9 July, she defended herself against a Spanish squadron, composed of 16 gunboats, supported by three frigates and two ships of the line.
 Courageuse, supported by artillery fire from French-held forts, successfully fended off the attack.

 In the fleet of Toulon, Courageuse took part in the Mediterranean campaign of 1798; after the Battle of the Nile, she was armed en flûte and ferried supplies for the French Army in Egypt and Syria.